SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 CumulusCI's Connected App
 -------------------------
-CumulusCI already has a connected app that you can deploy to any org in your ``sfdx`` keychain.
+CumulusCI comes with a connected app that you can deploy to any org in your ``sfdx`` keychain.
 By default, this this deploy to the org configured as the ``defaultdevhubusername``::
 Use the following to deploy the CumulusCI's connected app to an org::